 Store and eat your bag lunches in our Oyster Hall (reservation required).
-Lunch times are assigned in 30-minute blocks (which includes your clean-up time) on a first-come, first-served basis when you make a reservation.
-(Maximum 150 people per 30 minutes.)
+Lunch times are assigned in 20-minute blocks (which includes your clean-up time) on a first-come, first-served basis when you make a reservation.
+(Maximum 150 people at a time.)

 Order in advance prepackaged box lunches to eat in the cafeteria.
 Box lunches must be prepaid.
 Lunch order forms are available by calling (203) 852-0700, ext.
 2217, or by e-mailing firstname.lastname@example.org.

-The Maritime Aquarium inspires people of all ages to appreciate Long Island Sound and protect it for future generations.
-A vibrant and entertaining learning environment, it achieves this goal through living exhibits, marine science, and environmental education.
+Mission: The Maritime Aquarium inspires people of all ages to appreciate and protect the Long Island Sound ecosystem and the global environment through living exhibits, marine science, and environmental education.

 10 North Water Street Norwalk, CT 06854 Phone: 203.852.0700 Fax: 203.838.5416